ItsVerday/Gradian/README.md

     *No examples yet...*
 </details>

+### `Gradian.u8` -> `long | int`
+Parses an unsigned 1-byte binary value.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.s8` -> `long | int`
+Parses a signed 1-byte binary value.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.u16BE` -> `long | int`
+Parses an unsigned 2-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.u16LE` -> `long | int`
+Parses an unsigned 2-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.s16BE` -> `long | int`
+Parses a signed 2-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.s16LE` -> `long | int`
+Parses a signed 2-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.u32BE` -> `long | int`
+Parses an unsigned 4-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.u32LE` -> `long | int`
+Parses an unsigned 4-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.s32BE` -> `long | int`
+Parses a signed 4-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.s32LE` -> `long | int`
+Parses a signed 4-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.

+### `Gradian.binary(int bytes, boolean signed, boolean littleEndian)` -> `long | int`
+Parses a binary value.
+This parser results in a long.
+This parser will fail if not enough bytes are left in the input.
+- `int bytes` -> The amount of bytes to parse
+- `boolean signed` -> Whether the result should be signed or not
+- `boolean littleEndian` -> Whether the result should be little-endian or not

+### `Gradian.exactU8(long value)` -> `long | int`
+Parses an exact unsigned 1-byte binary value.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactS8(long value)` -> `long | int`
+Parses an exact signed 1-byte binary value.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactU16BE(long value)` -> `long | int`
+Parses an exact unsigned 2-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactU16LE(long value)` -> `long | int`
+Parses an exact unsigned 2-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactS16BE(long value)` -> `long | int`
+Parses an exact signed 2-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactS16LE(long value)` -> `long | int`
+Parses an exact signed 2-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactU32BE(long value)` -> `long | int`
+Parses an exact unsigned 4-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactU32LE(long value)` -> `long | int`
+Parses an exact unsigned 4-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactS32BE(long value)` -> `long | int`
+Parses an exact signed 4-byte binary value, big-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactS32LE(long value)` -> `long | int`
+Parses an exact signed 4-byte binary value, little-endian.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `long value` -> The expected value

+### `Gradian.exactBinary(int bytes, boolean signed, boolean littleEndian, long value)` -> `long | int`
+Parses an exact binary value.
+This parser results in a long.
+This parser will fail if it cannot parse the correct value.
+- `int bytes` -> The amount of bytes to parse
+- `boolean signed` -> Whether the result should be signed or not
+- `boolean littleEndian` -> Whether the result should be little-endian or not
+- `long value` -> The expected value

 ### `Gradian.recursive(ParserProducer producer)` -> `???`
 Used to create recursive parsers.
 - `ParserProducer producer` -> A lambda which returns a parser